RunestoneInteractive/webfundamentals/_sources/Javascript/context.rst

       </body>
    </html>

-Although its not a very useful application, it illustrates how we can create HTML elements in response to events.
+Although it's not a very useful application, it illustrates how we can create HTML elements in response to events.
 Figure 1 shows the  DOM tree before the button is clicked.

 .. figure:: Figures/tree1.svg